ToucanToco/toucan-connectors/doc/connection_manager.md

 # Connection Manager

-ConnectionManager is a Class to store and maintain the connection at a provider between 2 requests on the same worker
+ConnectionManager is a Class to store and maintain connections to a data provider, outliving the request response cycle at a single worker level.

 ## Why
-In the **gunicorn** workflow, when we received a request, we create the connection, use it and destroy it With this workflow, when we received a request, we ask a connection, create it if not exist, use it
+In the previous workflow, when we received a live data request, we created a connection, used it once and immediately closed it.
+With this workflow, when we received a request, we ask a connection, create it if not exist, use it but then it is kept live for further requests.

-The clean of connection runs in parallel and close after check if the connection is :
+There is a thread that cleans ConnectionManager and closes connections after checking  first :
-- alive
+- whether it is alive
-- has been used since X times
+- if has been used since X times

-Method __connect, __alive and __cancel are
+Method __connect, __alive and __cancel are mandatory to ensure proper functioning

 ## How to use
 ````python